Department of Justice is now the Department of Communities and Justice. Find out more >

 An affidavit is a written statement where the contents are sworn or affirmed to be true.
 Affidavits must be signed in front of a witness who is an "authorised person".
-An authorised person is usually a justice of the peace (JP), a solicitor or barrister.
-After witnessing your signature, the witness must also sign the affidavit.
+An authorised person includes a Justice of the Peace (JP), a solicitor or barrister.
+After witnessing your signature, the witness must also sign your affidavit.

 When writing an affidavit you should consider: